Snowshoeing in Banff National Park is a fun, invigorating way to spend time outdoors in…

 Beautiful wildflowers near Healy Pass

-Hike up Johnson Canyon but go early in the morning or late in the day to beat the crowds.
+Hike up Johnston Canyon but go early in the morning or late in the day to beat the crowds.

 Jasper is harder to access than Banff so it’s never quite as busy.
 Plan on a four hour drive from Edmonton or a five hour drive from Calgary – without stops.

-- Canyoning anyone?
-Canadian Wilderness Expeditions offers the only experience of its kind in western Canada.
+Canyoning anyone?
+Rocky Mountain Canyoning offers the only experience of its kind in western Canada.
 Included in a day’s outing are eight rappels, along with pools, drops and waterfalls.

-- Check out Tonquin Valley Backcountry Lodge – either on foot or via horseback.
+Check out Tonquin Valley Backcountry Lodge – either on foot or via horseback.
 Located in the Rampart Mountains, the lodge provides access to some of the most beautiful mountain scenery in Jasper National Park.
+Or simply to the easy hike to see the Mt Edith Cavell.

 Do you have a preference – Banff or Jasper?